ohscar/rmalloc/doc/paper/introduction.rst

 Efficiency
 ======================================
-The question *Is fragmentation a problem?* is asked by Johnstone & Wilson (1998).
-At Opera circa 2007, that was indeed the case after repeatedly loading/unloading web pages.
-Large web pages loading many small resources, specifically images, created holes in memory when freed, such that after a few page loads, it was no longer possible to load any more pages.
-It happened frequently on small-memory devices, such as early smart phones/feature phones with 4-8 MB RAM.
+Around 2007 at Opera, a company that produces a web browser for desktop computers, embedded computer systems and phones, memory fragmentation became a problem after repeatedly loading and unloading web pages.
+Large web pages load many small resources, specifically images, that create holes in memory when freed.
+After a few page loads, it is no longer possible to load any more pages because there are no continuous blocks of memory large enough to fit a web page in.
+It happened frequently on small-memory devices, such as early smart phones and feature phones with 4-8 MB RAM.

-Because of fragmentation, large enough blocks can eventually not be allocated, even though the total amount of free memory is greater than the requested block size.
-This goes against the the author's findings, where in the average case, fragmentation level is good enough.
-However, for Opera, that was insufficient.
+Because of said fragmentation, large enough blocks can eventually not be allocated, even though the total amount of free memory is greater than the requested block size.
+This goes against the findings by Johnstone & Wilson (1998), where in the average case, the level of fragmentation is good enough.
+However, for Opera, "good enough" was insufficient.
 By making a custom allocator with the signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.
-It was also to be used as the allocator of an in-house virtual machine.
-This did not happen, however, because of delays in writing the thesis.
+Another use case for the allocator was for an in-house custom programming language, where the allocator's purpose was to be used as a garbage collector.
+This did not happen, however, because of delays in finishing the thesis.

 Related Work
 ==================